NikolaosGazis/Lamia-Discover-App/README.md

 # LamiaDiscover

-Here we are introducing our Flutter based mobile application named as **LamiaDiscover** through which users can explore the destination, learn about the place and gather information about the beautiful city of Lamia, Greece.
+Here we are introducing our Flutter based mobile application named **LamiaDiscover** through which users can explore the destination, learn about the place and gather information about the beautiful city of Lamia, Greece.
 It also includes menu items such as messaging, account settings and user accounts menu.

 ## Table of Contents
 - [Inspiration](#inspiration)